HunterAP23/VATS/README.md

   --ms-ssim             Enable calculating MS-SSIM values (Default is off).

+  --subsamples SUBSAMPLES
+                        Specify the number of subsamples to use (default 1).
+                        This value only samples the VMAF and related metrics' values once every N frames.
+                        Higher values may improve calculation performance at the cost of less accurate results.

+                        This variable corresponds to VMAF's "n_subsample" variable.

   -m MODEL, --model MODEL
                         Specify the VMAF model file to use (Default is "vmaf_v0.6.1.pkl" for VMAF version 1 and "vmaf_v0.6.1.json" for VMAF version 2).
                         By default, this variable assumes the model file is located in the same location as this script.